lang003/Canada-and-USA-Retail-Prices/README.md

 Link: https://public.tableau.com/app/profile/lan.ge1988/viz/canadavsusa/Dashboard2

 # Technique and Notes:
-Use SAS or R Studio to clean and merge all the CSVs not all products will be shown once merged
+Use SAS or R Studio to clean and merge all the CSVs.
+Not all products will be shown once merged.
-One Gram is equal to One Milliliters for solid and liquid conversions Canada's csv will need additional cleaning due to their inconsistent measurements and their monthly cost per product in 2022 The USD conversion in Canadian Dollars is 1 USD= 1.30 Candian Dollar on average for 2022 Thank you!
+One Gram is equal to One Milliliters for solid and liquid conversions.
+Canada's csv will need additional cleaning due to their inconsistent measurements and their monthly cost per product in 2022.
+The USD conversion in Canadian Dollars is 1 USD= 1.30 Candian Dollar on average for 2022.
+  Thank you!